 How is this different from just using a prompt registry like LangSmith or MLflow?

 Prompt registries manage versions and provide rollback.
-They do not enforce contracts between producers and consumers.
-A registry tells you what version is running; a contract system tells you which downstream consumers will break if you change it — and blocks the change in CI if any will break.
+They don't enforce contracts between producers and consumers.
+A registry tells you what version is running; a contract system tells you which downstream consumers will break if you change it — and blocks the change in CI if any will.
 You need both: the registry is the storage and rollback layer, and prompt contract versioning is the governance discipline on top.
 Most teams have the first; very few have the second.

 What does a consumer contract test actually look like for probabilistic LLM outputs?